Exact Recovery of Community Structures Using DeepWalk and Node2vec: Introduction

 Our paper is organized as follows.
-In Section~\ref{sec:2}, we give a brief introduction of the node2vec algorithm of \cite{grover2016node2vec}.
-We then describe the matrix factorization perspective for node2vec.
-The DeepWalk algorithm can be treated as a special case of node2vec by setting the $2^{\mathrm{nd}}$-order random-walk parameters $(p,q)$ to be $(1,1)$, which will also be assumed in Section~\ref{sec:3} for the simplicity of theoretical analysis.
-In Section~\ref{sec:3} we provide uniform entrywise error bounds for the entries of the $k$-step random-walk transition matrix.
-This error bound then yields, as a corollary, a Frobenius norm error bound for the difference between the transformed co-occurrence matrix of the observed graph and the transformed co-occurrence matrix of the edge probabilities matrix.
-The theoretical results in Section~\ref{sec:3} are provided under both the dense and sparse regimes where the average degree grows linearly and sublinearly in the number of nodes, respectively.
-We note that the proofs for the sparse regime are substantially more involved, both technically and conceptually, than the proofs for the dense regime.
-Our theoretical results also imply a subtle interplay between the sparsity of the observed networks, the window sizes of the random walks, and the convergence rates of node2vec/DeepWalk embedding of the observed graph toward the embedding of the true edge probabilities matrix.
+In Section~\ref{sec:2}, we give a brief introduction of node2vec \cite{grover2016node2vec} and DeepWalk \cite{perozzi2014deepwalk}, and describe the matrix factorization perspective for these algorithms.
+In particular, DeepWalk can be treated as a special case of node2vec by setting the $2^{\mathrm{nd}}$-order random-walk parameters $(p,q)$ to be $(1,1)$, which will be assumed in Section~\ref{sec:3} for simplicity of theoretical analysis.
+In Section~\ref{sec:3} we provide uniform entry-wise error bounds for the entries of the $t$-step random-walk transition matrix and their implications for community recovery.
+The theoretical results in Section~\ref{sec:3} hold for both the dense and sparse regimes where the average degree grows linearly and sublinearly in the number of nodes, respectively.
 In Section~\ref{sec:simu} we present simulations to corroborate our theoretical results.
-We conclude the paper in Section~\ref{sec:disc} with a discussion of some open questions and potential improvements.
-Proofs of the stated results and the associated technical lemmas are provided in the appendix.
+In Section \ref{sec:real}, we apply node2vec to three real-world network datasets and show its remarkable practical performances.We conclude the paper in Section~\ref{sec:disc} with a discussion of some open questions and potential improvements.
+All proofs of the stated results, associated technical lemmas, and additional numerical results are provided in the Supplementary File.